 Human mind is much the same.
 Deceptive Maya (illusion, the principle of plurality…) is its captive.
 The mind tied to Maya suffers from threefold tendencies – Taamas, Raajas, and Saatav.
-“Crazy mind” can only produce crazy thoughts.
+“Crazy mind” can only produce crazy thoughts and actions.
 On account of this craziness, it is trapped and caught in the transitory world, like the monkey.
-Trapped in bondage (Maya…), we do not let go the Haume (false ego-sense) and its faults ( lust, greed, anger…).
+Trapped in bondage (Maya…), the monkey-mind does not let go the Haume (false ego-sense) and its faults ( lust, greed, anger…).

-Thus, the Gurbani indicates that everyone knows many ways of being trapped (or caught in Maya’s snare, desires, Bikaar-lust, anger, greed…).
+Fittingly, the Gurbani says we all know how to get trapped (or caught in Maya’s snare, desires, Bikaar-lust, anger, greed…).
 In the same breath, the Gurbani also tells us that “hardly anyone knows how to escape”.